-2. Items on the Agenda - WC2.003(3) All reports, communications, ordinances, resolutions, contract documents, or other matters to be submitted to the Council shall, at least twenty-four (24) business hours prior to each Council meeting, be delivered to the City Recorder whereupon the City Recorder shall immediately arrange a list of such matters according to the Order of Business and furnish each member of the Council, the City Manager and the City Attorney with a copy of the same prior to the Council meeting and as far in advance of the meeting as time for preparation will permit.
-As a general rule the packet of such items, together with the agenda shall be delivered to the Council one week in advance of the meeting.
+2. Items on the Agenda - WC2.003(3) - All reports, communications, ordinances, resolutions, contract documents, or other matters to be submitted to the Council shall, at least twenty-four (24) business hours prior to each Council meeting, be delivered to the City Recorder whereupon the City Recorder shall immediately arrange a list of such matters according to the Order of Business and furnish each member of the Council, the City Manager and the City Attorney with a copy of the same prior to the Council meeting and as far in advance of the meeting as time for preparation will permit.
+As a general rule the packet of such items, together with the agenda, shall be delivered to the Council one week in advance of the meeting.

-- 3. Items not on the Agenda Pursuant to ORS 192.640, the City shall publish a list of the principal subjects anticipated to be considered at the meeting, "but this requirement shall not limit the ability of a governing body to consider additional subjects." - 4.
+- 3. Items Not on the Agenda Pursuant to ORS 192.640, the City shall publish a list of the principal subjects anticipated to be considered at the meeting, "but this requirement shall not limit the ability of a governing body to consider additional subjects." - 4.
 Communications All special presentations will be calendared and coordinated through the Mayor and will be limited to a time period not to exceed 15 minutes at each Council meeting.
 The Mayor may grant an exception to this requirement on a case-by-case basis. - 5.
 Citizen Input and Community Announcements This is a time for citizens to address the Council on items not on the agenda for public hearing or to make community announcements.
 Generally, three minutes shall be allotted for speaking time, but the Mayor may grant an exception to this requirement on a case-by-case basis. - 6.
-Council Comments, Liaison Reports and Meeting Announcements - a.
-The Council Comments and Liaison Reports section of the agenda provides Council the opportunity to briefly comment on Council business, City operations or projects; provide verbal reports as sitting members of or as a liaison to, regional or local boards/commission/committees. - b.
-Council Announcements Council announcements will be limited to notifications of community events, functions, and other activities.
-Concerns or matters of current, pending or future Council deliberation are not considered announcements. - 7.
-Consent Agenda-Routine items of business that require a vote but are not expected to require discussion or explanation shall be placed on the consent calendar.
+Consent Agenda Routine items of business that require a vote but are not expected to require discussion or explanation shall be placed on the consent calendar.
 These items are voted on as one item to reduce the length of the agenda and the length of Council meetings.
-Any item that is placed on the consent calendar may be pulled for discussion at the request of a Councilor. - 8.
-New Business Items scheduled that are expected to have staff explanation and/or presentation and councilor discussion prior to a vote. - 9.
-Continuing Business Business that is returning to Council for further discussion, information or, in the case of ordinances, a second reading, prior to a vote of the Council.

-10. Public Hearing - An evidentiary hearing (quasi-judicial) or legislative hearing before the Council.
-(See Section V. 1.)
+Any item that is placed on the consent calendar may be pulled for discussion at the request of a Councilor. - 7.
+New Business Items scheduled that are expected to have staff explanation and/or presentation and councilor discussion prior to a vote. - 8.
+Continuing Business Business that is returning to Council for further discussion, information or, in the case of ordinances, a second reading, prior to a vote of the Council. - 9.
+Public Hearing An evidentiary hearing (quasi-judicial) or legislative hearing before the Council.
+(See Section V.1.)

-11. City Manager's Business
+10. City Manager's Business